Mission, Vision, and Core Values

 The vision of the ISE Department at Virginia Tech is that:

-• Students achieve excellence while they are at Virginia Tech, are sought after by the most-respected organizations and universities around the world, and are successful leaders throughout their careers;
+- Students achieve success while they are at Virginia Tech, are sought after, and are effective leaders throughout their careers;

-• Faculty are instrumental in shaping the direction of the profession through leadership roles in the discipline;
+- Faculty are instrumental in shaping the profession through individual and collaborative leadership and research;

-• The Department is internationally recognized for leading research and scholarship;
+- We are internationally recognized for compelling, novel, and relevant research and scholarship;

-• We attract and retain world-class students, faculty, and staff;
+- We attract and retain diverse and talented students, faculty, and staff;

-• Alumni are highly engaged with Department faculty, staff, and students; and
+- Alumni are highly engaged with our faculty, staff, and students and other alumni;

 Core Values